Lifting the Lid on the Triaster IMS

 As you would expect, all our processes are mapped using Triaster’s Process Navigator and offer a familiar and easy way for staff to navigate through Triaster’s end-to end processes and find the information they require.

 All Triaster’s documents are available via TRIBE through search and are linked to relevant process maps.
 Documents are categorised into:

 - Corporate Documents

 All documents are created, edited, and released as per the Document Control Policy and related procedures.

 As with all good Integrated Management Systems, TRIBE is understood by all staff to be the single source of truth for Triaster.

 All staff know that everything is available to them via TRIBE, and that all the documentation and process information accessed via the IMS will be up to date, correct and will always tell them the correct form to use, or way to do things…

 This saves hours of time; no one ever has to look for how something should be done or guess and do things the wrong way.

-Our BMS is well loved and used by all Triaster staff.
+TRIBE is well loved and used by all Triaster staff.

 Promotes Best Practice as Standard